Course Of Study Catalog 2025-2026

 This course is a full-year course in which students take the following three classes for one trimester each.

-• CULINARY: This trimester course is for students who would like to learn food preparation, cooking, and baking skills and as a result, will often receive tasty treats from the good work they have completed.
-Recommended donation*: $25
+- CULINARY: This trimester course is for students who would like to learn food preparation, cooking, and baking skills and as a result, will often receive tasty treats from the good work they have completed.
+Recommended donation*: $25 to fund the ingredients and products the students use, create, and consume.

-• DIGITAL PHOTOGRAPHY: Students will learn the art of photography and will learn the technical skills of editing software so they can take their masterpieces to the next level.
+- DIGITAL PHOTOGRAPHY: Students will explore the art of photography while developing technical skills in editing software to elevate their photos to the next level.
+Recommended Donation*: $5

 Each of these trimester-long electives give students a glimpse of what CTE options exist at our main feeder high school--Northwood--should they find a passion and want to pursue their interest further.